-Acute cardiogenic pulmonary edema is a life threatening medical emergency resulting from either systolic and/or diastolic left ventricular dysfunction, arrhythmias or preload after load mismatch.
-It could result from acute Heart Failure or an acute decompensation of chronic Heart Failure.
-The etiology of Heart Failure can be any cause of acute or chronic Heart Failure such as valvular heart disease, cardiomyopathies, ischemic heart disease, hypertensive heart disease, tachyarryhymias.
+Acute cardiogenic pulmonary edema is a life threatening medical emergency which results from either systolic and/or diastolic left ventricular dysfunction, arrhythmias or preload- after load mismatch.
+It could result from acute heart failure or an acute decompensation of chronic heart failure.
+The etiology of the heart failure can be any cause of acute or chronic heart failure such as valvular heart disease, cardiomyopathies, ischemic heart disease, hypertensive heart disease, tachyarryhymias.

-- Rapid onset of dyspnea at rest, marked orthopnea
+- Rapid onset of dyspnea at rest, marked orthopnea.

-- Cough with frothy sputum, hemoptysis
+- Cough with frothy sputum, hemoptysis.

-- Tachypnea and severe hypoxemia
+- Tachypnea and severe hypoxemia.

-- Pulmonary crepitations and wheezing
+- Pulmonary crepitations and wheezing.

 - S3 gallop

-- Hypertension or hypotension
+- Hypertension or hypotension.

-- Other features of Heart Failure -raised JVP, hepatomegaly, peripheral edema
+- Other features of heart failure- raised JVP, hepatomegaly, peripheral edema

-- Findings which suggest the specific cause of the Heart Failure
+- Findings which would suggest the specific cause of the heart failure